decompals/decompedia/compilers/MWCC.md

 ### PS2
 For PS2 ELF binaries that have been compiled with debug information that has not been stripped the information is stored in a `.debug` section containing DWARF 1 format debug information.

-### GC
+### GC/Wii
-GameCube releases of MWCC supported generating debug information in DWARF 1 format as well as DWARF 2.
-DWARF 1 and 2 debug iformation is distinct in format and utilize a different structure of sections in the linked binary.
+GameCube/Wii releases of MWCC supported generating debug information in both DWARF 1 format as well as DWARF 2 as of version 3.0.
+DWARF 1 and 2 debug information utilize a different structure of sections in the linked binary.

 ## Decompilation Projects using this compiler